matteotenca/rapiddisk_php/README.md

 * If you are on a remote machine, use ssh to map local port to remote port such this:

   `ssh -L 9229:127.0.0.1:9229 <username>@<remotehost>`

+* Be sure the `rapiddiskd` daemon is up and running.